DataPhilly/projects/COC.md

 ## Reporting Guidelines

 If you experience or witness unacceptable behavior, please report it to a DataPhilly organizer as soon as possible.
-All reports will be handled with discretion.
-Avoid public accusations or callouts before reporting through official channels.
+All reports will be handled with discretion and confidentiality to the extent possible.
+Avoid public accusations or callouts, including on social media, before reporting through official channels.

 ## Application to Leadership